Costs eat into Bed Bath's profit

-(Reuters) - U.S. home goods chain Bed Bath & Beyond Inc (BBBY.O) missed Wall Street’s profit estimates in the first quarter as higher costs offset better-than-expected sales.
+June 26 (Reuters) - U.S. home goods chain Bed Bath & Beyond Inc missed Wall Street’s profit estimates in the first quarter as higher costs offset better-than-expected sales.

 The company, which has been aggressively investing in ecommerce, said its first-quarter net earnings were $202.5 million, or 93 cents a share, compared with $206.8 million, or 89 cents a share, a year earlier.